Mike Guingona: Political career

 Guingona first ran for office in 1992, when he came in 5th in a field of 12.
 He has since served several terms on council and four terms as mayor.
-His first successful campaign was viewed as a significant event in the Bay Area and by the broader Filipino-American community, as he was the first Filipino American elected to City Council in Daly City, a city often referred to "Little Manila," due to its large population of immigrants form the Philippines.
-Guigona, who speaks English with a foreign accent, ran an issues-oriented campaign appealing to citizens of all ethnic origins, and was criticized by some Filipino activists for "lack of Filipinoness."
-Guigonas responded by saying that, "I don't even want to take any of the vestiges of the system in the Philippines and bring them here because they don't work here."
+His first successful campaign was viewed as a significant event in the Bay Area and by the broader Filipino American community, as he was the first Filipino American elected to City Council in Daly City, a city often referred to "Little Manila," due to its large population of immigrants form the Philippines.
+Guingona, who speaks English with a foreign accent, ran an issues-oriented campaign appealing to citizens of all ethnic origins, and was criticized by some Filipino activists for "lack of Filipinoness."
+Guingona responded, "I don't even want to take any of the vestiges of the system in the Philippines and bring them here because they don't work here."

 His colleagues in the City Council selected him to serve as Mayor in 1995.
-He was the youngest to serve as mayor of Daly City at age 33.
+He was the youngest to serve as Mayor of Daly City at age 33.
 During his first term, he continued to work as a full-time Deputy Public Defender in the San Francisco Public Defender's Office.
 He left the Public Defender's Office in 1999 and established a private practice in San Francisco specializing in criminal defense.
 Guingona was elected to a second term as Mayor in 1997, a third in 2001, and a fourth term in 2005.
-In addition, when Guingona was not the Mayor in 2005, served as the vice mayor.
+In addition, when Guingona was not Mayor in 2005, served as the vice mayor.

-The number of people living within the Daly City city limits swelled from 40,000 to over 100,000 during Guingona's lifetime.
+The number of people living within city limits swelled from 40,000 to over 100,000 during Guingona's lifetime.
 By the year 2000, Filipino Americans accounted for nearly a third of the population.
 He chose not to run for re-election in 2018.

 In addition to his duties as a City Council member, Guingona has served his community as a member of the San Mateo County (SMC) Transit District Board of Directors, which he chaired in 2001 and the San Mateo County Transportation Authority, which he chaired in 2003.
 He was defeated for his fourth term in 2007.
 He was also actively involved with the Sister City Committee and was instrumental in initiating the Daly City-Quezon City Sister City partnership.

 Professional affiliations

-Guingona's professional affiliations include membership in the California Trial Lawyers Association, the State Bar of California, the Bar Association of San Francisco, the Filipino Bar Association of Northern California, and the California Public Defenders Association.
+Guingona's professional affiliations include the California Trial Lawyers Association, the State Bar of California, the Bar Association of San Francisco, the Filipino Bar Association of Northern California, and the California Public Defenders Association.